-A CIRM will help you identify and address threats promptly, ensuring that you know when and how a breach took place and what needs to be done to reduce the damage.
+A CIRM will help you identify and address threats promptly.
+This ensures that you know when and how a breach took place, and what needs to be done to reduce the damage.

-They have come to accept that incidents are an inevitability, and unless there were egregious security failings, they only judge organisations on their ability to prepare for and respond when it happens.
+They have come to accept that incidents are an inevitability.
+Unless there were egregious security failings, they only judge organisations on their ability to prepare for and respond when it happens.

-Organisations will have access to a wealth of information about how the incident occurred and what they did to address the issue, which can be used to shore up their defences and streamline their response measures.
+Organisations will have access to a wealth of information about how the incident occurred and what they did to address the issue.
+This can be used to shore up their defences and streamline their response measures.

-CIRM also helps organisations comply with the EU GDPR (General Data Protection Regulation) and the NIS Regulations (Network and Information Systems Regulations 2018).
+CIRM also helps organisations comply with the GDPR (General Data Protection Regulation) and the NIS Regulations (Network and Information Systems Regulations 2018).

-The notification should include as much detail as possible about the nature and scope of the breach, as well as the steps the organisation has taken, or plans to take, to respond to the incident.
+The notification should include as much detail as possible about the nature and scope of the breach.
+It should also detail the steps the organisation has taken (or plans to take) to respond to the incident.

 This includes the need to implement an effective incident response plan to contain any damage in the event of a data breach and to prevent future incidents from occurring.

 Meanwhile, the NIS Regulations require organisations to produce: